-Cryptocat is currently available for Google Chrome, Mozilla Firefox, Apple Safari, Opera, Mac OS X, and iPhone.
+Cryptocat is currently available for Google Chrome, Mozilla Firefox, Apple Safari, Opera, Mac OS X, and iPhone [No Longer Available].
 The developer is also currently raising funds on Kickstarter to develop an Android version.
 I’m using Chrome to illustrate Cryptocat’s off-the-record features on Facebook.
 The setup process is different on each platform, but uncomplicated.

 Install the app from the Chrome web store.
 To use Cryptocat with Facebook, open a new tab and click the Apps icon in your Chrome bookmarks bar.
 Click the Cryptocat icon to launch Cryptocat.
 Click on the Facebook tab and Chat via Facebook to connect to your Facebook account.

 Authorize the application to access your Facebook account.
 Click Skip to prevent Cryptocat from sending and receiving messages of your behalf.

 Be patient as encryption keys are generated.
 You may want to mute your speakers, I personally found the continuous “techno-ish” tune played during the connection process a tad irritating during this part of the set-up.

 Finally, find out which of your Facebook friends are using Cryptocat and set up a chat with them.
 You can also invite people you want to chat privately with to install the application.